-- To inform the visual assessment, a Zone of Theoretical Visibility (ZTV) of the proposed development was prepared.
+- 6.1 To inform the visual assessment, a Zone of Theoretical Visibility (ZTV) of the proposed development was prepared.
 The ZTV was based upon the developable areas as shown on the Illustrative Masterplan for the appeal scheme and assumes a ridge height of development at 9m AOD.
-This provides for a range of dwelling types and sizes. - 5.2 The ZTV utilises LiDAR data that includes vegetation and built form, thereby more accurately showing the extent of potential visibility of the proposed housing.
-The 3d base mapping used to generate the ZTV is shown on Plan 3: Topography. - 5.3 The plan shows the location of the appeal site on the lower-lying land at the edge of the Nutbrook Corridor that leads to the Erewash Valley to the east.
+This provides for a range of dwelling types and sizes. - 6.2 The ZTV utilises LiDAR data that includes vegetation and built form, thereby more accurately showing the extent of potential visibility of the proposed housing.
+The 3d base mapping used to generate the ZTV is shown on Figure 3: Topography (volume 2 of my evidence). - 6.3 The plan shows the location of the appeal site on the lower-lying land at the edge of the Nutbrook Corridor that leads to the Erewash Valley to the east.
 To the north, beyond the brook and canal, the urban area of Ilkeston at Hallam Fields lies on the rising land between the valleys.
 Kirk Hallam lies on the rolling landform to the northwest of the site, beyond a shallow tributary valley.
-To the south, the land rises towards a ridgeline at Stanton by Dale. - The ZTV is illustrated on Plan 3 and shows the limited extent of visibility of the appeal site and proposed development. - As described above, the dense trees and vegetation alongside the canal and watercourses, combined with woodland to the west, south and east contain the site and limit publicly available views to those from adjacent roads, rights of way to the north of the site on the towpath and Nutbrook Trial and permissive paths within the appeal site itself. - 5.6 Whilst the ZTV indicates potential views of the proposals from within the wider on the rising slopes to the south adjacent to Stanton by Dale, the site is not discernible in these wider elevated views, being set beyond intervening trees, woodland and large scale industrial development south of Sowbrook Lane and Low's Lane (Photoviewpoint 16).
+To the south, the land rises towards a ridgeline at Stanton by Dale. - 6.4 The ZTV is illustrated on Figure 4 (volume 2 of my evidence) and shows the limited extent of visibility of the appeal site and proposed development.
+The location of representative viewpoints used to inform my assessment are illustrated on Figures 5 and 6. - 6.5 As described above, the dense trees and vegetation alongside the canal and watercourses, combined with woodland to the west, south and east contain the site and limit publicly available views to those from adjacent roads, rights of way to the north of the site on the towpath and Nutbrook Trial and permissive paths within the appeal site itself. - 6.6 Whilst the ZTV indicates potential views of the proposals from within the wider area on the rising slopes to the south adjacent to Stanton by Dale, the site is not discernible in these wider elevated views, being set beyond intervening trees, woodland and large scale industrial development south of Sowbrook Lane and Low's Lane (Photoviewpoint 16). - 6.7 Photoviewpoint 17 shows views from Public Footpath Dale Abbey FP35, on the elevated land to the northwest west of Kirk Hallam, 1,400m distant from the site.
+Whilst the ZTV identified views of the proposed development from this location, as illustrated by Photoviewpoint 17 the site is not easily discernible in these wider views.
+Intervening woodland within the landscape between the appeal site and edges of Kirk Hallam, as well as the woodland and trees to the site boundaries combine to screen views across the site. - 6.8 The view shows the land at New Stanton Park to the east of the appeal site, viewed between intervening trees and extending towards the large distribution warehouses at West Way, beyond the wider Stanton Regeneration Site.